Overcoming Common Challenges in Project Management

 1. Scope Creep: Managing Uncontrolled Changes

 Scope creep occurs when a project’s requirements expand beyond the original plan, often without proper approval or adjustments to the timeline and budget.
-While it’s natural for projects to evolve, unchecked scope creep can lead to missed deadlines, overworked teams, and dissatisfied stakeholders.
+While it’s natural for projects to evolve, uncontrolled changes can lead to missed deadlines, overworked teams, and budget overruns.

 How to Overcome Scope Creep: